DallanQ/race_for_the_galaxy/Manual.md

 > Image of a hand holding a card with 2 inside

- Draw 1 Or 2 Cards.
+ Draw 1 or 2 Cards.

 #### Produce Good And Draw (page 11)